crttcr/working-examples/java/src/main/java/args/README.md

 ## Getting Started

-To use this code, simply add the sources or jar file to your project, describe the program options, and pass the program arguments to the Args constructor.
+To use this code, simply add the source code or jar file to your project, describe the program options, and pass the program arguments to the Args constructor.
 If the constructor does not throw an ArgsException error, then the instance can be used to access program arguments by name.
 Here is the simple usage example that does not use advanced the features.